BuildFR v0.4 · beta Request access →

 Couldn't I just wire this up with MCP servers myself?+

-Technically, yes — and some teams will.
+Technically, yes.
+Some teams will.
 MCP gives an LLM access to your tools; it doesn't give your team a library.
-Three things MCPs don't do on their own: (1) persistence — MCP is a live query per session; there's no compounding evidence graph across months, no re-ranking as new signal comes in.
-(2) multiplayer — MCP connections are pinned to a user; BuildFR is a shared workspace where sales, support, PM, UXR and eng all read from the same library.
-(3) the loop — BuildFR links each theme → spec → PR → usage, so six months later you can answer "did this help?"
-If you want to plumb together Gong + Zendesk + Claude + a vector DB + an evaluator + a shared schema and keep it running, great — that's roughly what we're building, productized, with the concierge doing the manual synthesis while the infrastructure gets good.
+Three things MCPs don't do on their own: (1) persistence: MCP is a live query per session; there's no compounding evidence graph across months, no re-ranking as new signal comes in.
+(2) multiplayer: MCP connections are pinned to a user; BuildFR is a shared workspace where sales, support, PM, UXR and eng all read from the same library.
+(3) the loop: BuildFR links each theme → spec → PR → usage, so six months later you can answer "did this help?"
+If you want to plumb together Gong + Zendesk + Claude + a vector DB + an evaluator + a shared schema and keep it running, great.
+BuildFR runs on the same MCP rails; the difference is what happens after the fetch.
+Everything lands in a shared library that re-ranks, cites, and closes the loop.

 What happens to my customer data?+

 Honest answer: we're pre-launch and small, so we're not pretending to have SOC 2 we don't have.
-For the concierge beta we only work with public signal (App Store, G2, Reddit, HN) unless you explicitly share private data.
+During the beta we start from public signal only (App Store, G2, Reddit, HN) unless you explicitly share private data.
 Before GA: bring-your-own-key so your data never touches our LLM tenant, single-tenant hosting for enterprise, and SOC 2 when we can justify it.

 Which tools does it integrate with today?+